kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/02-install-kubectl/transcript.md

-In this course I'm going to be running a lot of kubectl commands.
-To help with I'm going enable the kubectl autocomplete feature.
-That's done by appending the following line to muy shell's profile script.
+One final thing I wanted to show you is how to enable the kubectl autocomplete feature so that kubectl helps you to write your commands faster.
+All you have to do is append this line to your shell's profile script.

 ```
 echo "source <(kubectl completion zsh)" >>~/.zshrc
 ```

-And then restart my shell to load in this change.
-Now we can type kubectl and hit tab twice to get a list of the available sub commands.
+And then restart your shell to load in this change.
+Now we can type kubectl and hit tab to get a list of the available sub commands.